 - River rafting

 Even Boulder gets hot sometimes.
 When that happens, the best way to see the area is from the water.
-Scenic waterways in the Boulder area range from lazy tubing rivers to challenging whitewater thrills.
+Scenic waterways and water activities in the Boulder area range from lazy tubing rivers to challenging whitewater thrills.

 See the Cheyenne Mountain Zoo